-A December 2015 school shooting in Arapahoe County, Colorado was circumvented by an armed school resource officer.
-See Example( s )
+A December 2015 school shooting in Arapahoe County, Colorado, was circumvented by an armed school resource officer.

 An armed deputy working as a school resource officer (SRO) was present at the scene of a school shooting at Arapahoe High School in December 2013.

-Someone other than the gunman was in fact killed, and the incident was not ignored by the media.
+The gunman still shot at multiple people and killed one of them, and the incident was not ignored by the media.